Canada: Geography

 By total area (including its waters), Canada is the second-largest country.
 By land area alone, Canada ranks fourth, due to having the world's largest area of fresh water lakes.
 Stretching from the Atlantic Ocean in the east, along the Arctic Ocean to the north, and to the Pacific Ocean in the west, the country encompasses 9984670 km2 of territory.
-Canada also has vast maritime terrain, with the world's longest coastline of 243042 km.
-In addition to sharing the world's largest land border with the United States—spanning 8,891 km (Note: 6,416 km via the contiguous 48 states and 2,475 km via Alaska)—Canada shares a land border with Greenland (and hence the Kingdom of Denmark) to the northeast, on Hans Island, and a maritime boundary with France's overseas collectivity of Saint Pierre and Miquelon to the southeast.
+Canada also has vast maritime terrain, with the world's longest coastline of 243042 km In addition to sharing the world's largest land border with the United States—spanning 8,891 km (Note: 6,416 km via the contiguous 48 states and 2,475 km via Alaska)—Canada shares a short (1280 m) land border with Greenland (and hence the Kingdom of Denmark) to the northeast, on Hans Island, and a maritime boundary with France's overseas collectivity of Saint Pierre and Miquelon to the southeast.
 Canada is also home to the world's northernmost settlement, Canadian Forces Station Alert, on the northern tip of Ellesmere Island—latitude 82.5°N—which lies 817 km from the North Pole.
-In latitude, Canada's most northerly point of land is Cape Columbia in Nunavut at 83°6′41″N, with its southern extreme at Middle Island in Lake Erie at 41°40′53″N. In longitude, Canada's land extends from Cape Spear, Newfoundland, at 52°37'W, to Mount St. Elias, Yukon Territory, at 141°W.
+In latitude, Canada's most northerly point of land is Cape Columbia in Nunavut at 83°6′41″N, with its southern extreme at Middle Island in Lake Erie at 41°40′53″N. In longitude, Canada's land extends from Cape Spear, Newfoundland, at 52°37′W, to Mount St. Elias, Yukon Territory, at 141°W.

 Canada can be divided into seven physiographic regions: the Canadian Shield, the Interior Plains, the Great Lakes–St. Lawrence Lowlands, the Appalachian region, the Western Cordillera, Hudson Bay Lowlands, and the Arctic Archipelago.
 Boreal forests prevail throughout the country, ice is prominent in northern Arctic regions and through the Rocky Mountains, and the relatively flat Canadian Prairies in the southwest facilitate productive agriculture.
 The Great Lakes feed the St. Lawrence River (in the southeast) where the lowlands host much of Canada's economic output.
 Canada has over 2,000,000 lakes—563 of which are larger than 100 km2—containing much of the world's fresh water.
 There are also fresh-water glaciers in the Canadian Rockies, the Coast Mountains, and the Arctic Cordillera.
 Canada is geologically active, having many earthquakes and potentially active volcanoes.